 The Professional Support Unit (PSU) is a free service primarily dedicated to supporting the progression of postgraduate training for NHS healthcare professionals.
-We work independently of Specialty Schools, training Programme or Trusts and can offer confidential and impartial support or advice for those who need it.
+We work independently of Specialty Schools, Training Programmes or Trusts and can offer confidential and impartial support or advice for those who need it.

-- Postgraduate Doctors & Dentists who hold a London or KSS training number (Foundation years until CCT).
-The PSU allows for a 3-month grace period for trainees who have CCT'd or have recently given up their training number.
+- Postgraduate Doctors & Dentists who hold a London or KSS training number.

-- Healthcare professionals between Bands 5 - 8 in a recognised training scheme (eg nurse preceptorship or development for more specialised clinical roles)
+- Nurses and Allied Health professionals between Bands 5 - 8 in a recognised training scheme (eg nurse preceptorship or development for more specialised clinical roles)

 - Pharmacists in training:

 - Pre-registration Pharmacists (1yr post degree programme in Trusts ) & Pharmacy technicians (2 year programme employed by Trusts)